WorldWindLabs/AgroSphere/README.md

 * Search for current weather data for any city around the globe.
 * Load in any number of spatiotemporal geographically accurate data from multiple sources, using data formats such as GeoJSON, WMS, and CSV.
 * Use the location Search Tool in the View Options tab to immediately visit any desired location.
+* The app and most of its functionalities are available on mobile devices (smartphones and tablets).

 ## Outreach